The following information is an attempt to answer some

 entrance exams.
 You can scroll through the information provided below,

 or click directly on a listed question to jump directly to that item:

 Should I take the PSAT?
 If so, when?

-on your skills by taking the PSAT (only offered once each year,
+on students' skills, all juniors at SCHS take the PSAT/NMSQT (only offered once each year,

 is shorter than, but similar to the SAT.
 When taken as a junior, the PSAT is the initial qualifying exam for the National Merit Scholarship Program.